Published 15 Aug 2023

-Security officers and the rest of the hotel staff should be able to proactively identify security risks and respond in a timely manner to mitigate the risks and create proper documentation to help prevent its recurrence. iAuditor by SafetyCulture, the world’s most powerful inspection app. is used by some of the biggest institutions in the hospitality industry to keep hotels safe and secure.
-With the iAuditor mobile app and software, hotel safety officers can:
+Security officers and the rest of the hotel staff should be able to proactively identify security risks and respond in a timely manner to mitigate the risks and create proper documentation to help prevent its recurrence.
+SafetyCulture (formerly iAuditor), the world’s most powerful inspection app. is used by some of the biggest institutions in the hospitality industry to keep hotels safe and secure.
+With the SafetyCulture mobile app and software, hotel safety officers can:

 - Create, edit, and share mobile-ready hotel security checklists to inspection teams